-Goal: Target 5.
-Opportunities Beyond Work Trips and to Address travel-comprising on average 31% of weekday trips across the nation.
+Work trips are the largest single category of trips, though they make up less than one-third of all travel-comprising on average 31% of weekday trips across the nation.
 There is need to manage demand for the remaining 69% of trips and non-recurring sources of delay.
 While TDM traditionally focused on the journey to work and peak period congestion, demand management is increasingly used to address other travel purposes, including personal trips, special events, weekend recreational trips, emergencies and incidents, as well as travelers in highway work zones.
 Because demand for these travel purposes are not predictable or recurring to the degree that work trips are, addressing them requires different TDM strategies and communication mechanisms.